jac494/monster_slayer/README.md

 ## Where To Play
 Play this game on [github pages - Monster Slayer](https://jac494.github.io/monster_slayer/)!

-You can also pull this repo and open `index.html` to play locally on your own computer.
+You can also pull this repo and open `index.html` in a browser to play locally on your own computer.